 Vietnam Veterans' Anniversary Pin Program

 Nearly 50 years ago, thousands of brave men and women returned from the Vietnam War after valiantly serving our nation abroad.
-This year, we thank them, not just for risking life and limb during the war, but for their continued commitment to this country in the decades that followed.
+We thank them not just for risking life and limb during the war but for their continued commitment to this country in the decades that followed.
+As part of our mission to recognize them, I am joining veterans’ services officers from across the 3rd District to recognize Vietnam War Veterans for their service to and sacrifice for this country.

 Additional Background: